 There is extensive green space within the CA, as behind the ribbon development fronting High Street boundaries rapidly break down into private gardens, farmland or open landscape.
 Adjoining and distant landscape areas can be glimpsed visible through gateways, gaps and side lanes leading off the High Street.
+There are a number of areas of green within the CA which greatly add to its character and provide important breaks to the high density of building to the street and places for rest, contemplation and spaces to view your surroundings.
+They also offer benefits of well-being of those who use them and as such have cultural and community value also.
 Key features and spaces include;